Pewejekubam/pocketnet_probe_nodes/README.md

 ## Logging

 Logs are stored in the probe_nodes.log file within the CONFIG_DIR directory.
 Logs include timestamps, IP addresses, block heights, and any errors encountered during execution.
+The script also logs the duration the node was offline in a human-readable format when it transitions back online.

 ## Error Handling